Our local Bachelor exports have finally made it to the international stage in The Bachelor Winter Games, but at what cost to the nation?

 For the longest time, I was steaming mad that no network in New Zealand had bought The Bachelor Winter Games for us to all to watch through our fingers with the rest of the world.
 The spinoff reality show reads like a dystopian nightmare: put the best and worst of the international Bachelor franchises together in a ski lodge in Vermont to find love with each other and also… bobsledding competition?
 Part amateur sports, part orgy, part terrible parade, we sent three brave tributes: bachelorettes Lily and Ally from season three, and bachelor Jordan from season two.

-Ah yes, Jordy Pordy pudding and pie, kissed the girls and made the whole country cry.
+Ah yes, Jordy Pordy pudding and pie, kissed the girls and made Fleur cry.
 After an extremely painful season that ended with the winner, Fleur Verhoeven, newly single and weeping live on Story (RIP) a mere 48 hours after the final, it seemed like things couldn’t get worse for anyone involved.
-That was until April 2017, when Jordan Mauger revealed on The Real Pod that he flipped a coin to decide who he would choose to bear his glitzy friendship ring of perpetual shame and sadness.
+That was until April 2017, when Jordan Mauger revealed on The Real Pod that he flipped a coin to decide who he would choose to bear his glitzy friendship ring.

 And now, nearly a year later, it’s finally gone global.